Financial Resource FAQ

 Summer: May 1

 How can I apply my senior citizen tuition waiver?

-If you are eligible to receive the senior citizen tuition waiver, you can complete the senior citizen waiver form after you have been admitted and enrolled to audit your courses.
+Senior Citizens (age 65+) that are not seeking a degree at UCO, may be eligible to receive the senior citizen tuition waiver.
+You can complete the senior citizen waiver form after you have been admitted and enrolled to audit your courses.
 You will only need to complete this form once while you are auditing courses at UCO.

 Why don't I see my tuition waivers on my financial aid awards?